WLOGSolutions/RSuite/docs/basic_workflow.md

 ![Rebuilding custom packages](https://github.com/WLOGSolutions/RSuite/blob/master/docs/media/basic_workflow_step_6.png "Rebuilding custom packages")

-You have to rebuild packages to have all the functionality available to master scripts.
-You do it with a following command.
+You have to rebuild packages to have all the functionalities available to master scripts.
+You do it with the following command.

 ```bash
 rsuite proj build